10 min read

 You can use audit trails to see the recorded history of all changes made in the system, all system activities and potential unauthorized access.

-Take a look at the 2.5 min video below to see the SciNote Premium audit trail functionality:
+Take a look at the 2.5 min video to see the SciNote Premium audit trail functionality: Watch the video.

 You can upload your results to keep all data in one place, which allows you to have access to all information that led to a certain result and the conclusions that were made.